 Business Event.
 In the CDM, a Business Event represents an event that may occur during the lifecycle of a trade, such as an amendment, a termination, a reset or a payment.

 Not Lifecycle Event. the term Business Event should be consistently used when referring to these data structures in the CDM documentation.

 Primitive Event.
-In the CDM, a Primitive Event represents a building block component used to specify business events in the CDM.
+In the CDM, a Primitive Operator represents a building block component used to specify business events in the CDM.

 Not Primitive (stand-alone).
 In the CDM documentation, the word Primitive always needs to be qualified with Event, because the word Primitive may be associated to very different meanings, e.g. in computing.

 The user documentation should provide an applicable introduction and should have a section for every primary component of the CDM.

 Each section should provide enough business context and explanations of the model so that the average reader in the target audience understands the purpose of the component and its role in the model.